suryashekharc/print_schema/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/suryashekharc/print_schema/blob/master/LICENSE) file for details

 ## Acknowledgments

 This project started when I started looking for a native Python equivalent of PySpark/Scala's printSchema() and couldn't find any :)

-And favorite after-hours colleague Puneet Jindal for all the help.
+Much thanks to my favorite after-hours colleague Puneet Jindal for all the help.